18F/18f.gsa.gov/_posts/2016-02-23-software-maintenance-is-an-anti-pattern.md

 -   **Competitive analysis.** What exists in the marketplace that is similar to our solution?
 If there’s a clear competitor with market traction and a great user experience, the team should perform a cost analysis and if comparable with current costs, consider buying the solution.
 -   **Usability test** with a sampling of current users
 -   **Triage the backlog** of customer complaints, bug reports, and system health indicators — cross-reference with the results of usability tests and usage metrics.
 Make recommendation of key improvements and changes that would address underlying issues.
 Prioritize critical concerns.
--   **Use Net Promoter Score** or other happiness metric to evaluate effectiveness of the software solution
+-   **Net Promoter Score** or other happiness metric to evaluate effectiveness of the software solution

 Potential impact
 ----------------